-Nearly endless terrain awaits discovery at Park City Mountain.
-You’ll never grow tired of exploring the many nooks and crannies of this ski area spread over 17 peaks (yes, you read that correctly), 13 bowls, and 8 terrain parks, (one being the 22-foot superpipe where the pros train).
-With over 330 named trails encompassing more than 7,300 skiable acres, Park City Mountain holds the title as the largest ski area in the United States.
+Nearly endless terrain awaits discovery at Park City Mountain Resort.
+You’ll never grow tired of exploring the many nooks and crannies of this ski area spread over 17 peaks—yes, you read that correctly—13 bowls, and 8 terrain parks, (one being the 22-foot superpipe where the pros train).
+With over 330 named trails encompassing more than 7,300 skiable acres, Park City Mountain holds the title as the largest lift-serviced ski area in the United States.

-In the 60’s, with an infusion of cash from the federal government, the United Park City Mines company pioneered a new resort called Treasure Mountain atop the dwindling silver mines.
+In the 60’s, with an infusion of cash from the federal government, the United Park City Mines company pioneered a new resort called Treasure Mountain atop the struggling silver mines.
+Catch the whole story in our history article here.
 To this day, charming old mining structures still dot the storied slopes of Park City Mountain.
 With $50 million dollars in recent infrastructure upgrades and the addition of the former Canyons Resort, Park City Mountain is unrivaled in terms of its acreage and access to amenities, activities, and fine dining.

 Park City Mountain is ideal for riders and skiers of all levels with plenty of long, wide groomers that do wonders to enhance confidence.
-Park City Mountain welcomes snowboarders on its slopes so it’s a better option for shredders than nearby Deer Valley which is a skier’s only mountain.
+The resort welcomes snowboarders on its slopes so it’s a better option for shredders than nearby Deer Valley which only permits skiers.
 With the convenience and glitz of the historic Park City Main Street nearby, there is no shortage of diversions on a trip to Park City.

-Pro Tip: If you need to purchase day tickets, do so in advance online to save some money.
+Pro Tip: If you need to purchase day tickets, do so online at least 7 days in advance to save some money.
 More tips on finding the best deals on daily lift tickets here.

 Park City Mountain is located just west of Park City's historic Main Street.
 Approximate driving times (in favorable driving conditions) and distances are listed below.
 Travel time from the Park City Mountain Village to the Canyon’s Village will be approximately 10 minutes or less.